Official letter from Mr. Martin Schulz, President of the European Parliament: see translation notes below.

 Translation note: the text of Mr. Schulz’s letter.

 “Dear Mister Giurastante,

-I thank you for Your letter of June 18th, 2014, whose subject is “European Elections in Zone A of the Free Territory of Trieste and threatens to the citizens that oppose to that on the basis of international treaties, in force”.
+I thank you for Your letter of June 18th, 2014, whose subject is “European Elections in Zone A of the Free Territory of Trieste and threats to the citizens that oppose to that on the basis of international treaties, in force”.

 As for the question You are rising, I would want to remind that the European Union acts in accordance with the principle of the distribution of competence, shared among itself and the Member States.
 In virtue of this principle, among others, the European Union respects the constitutional structures and territorial integrity of its Member States, as established with Article 4(2) of the Treaty on European Union “The Union shall respect the equality of Member States before the Treaties as well as their national identities, inherent in their fundamental structure political and constitutional, inclusive of regional and local self-government.
 It shall respect their essential State functions, including ensuring the territorial integrity of the State (…)”

 For said reasons, it would not be appropriate, on my side, commenting the situation You are describing in Your letter.